Heartbeat (2PM song): Music video

-The song's music video was directed by Jang Jae-hyuk released on November 11, 2009, the day after the song's release.
+The song's music video was directed by Jang Jae-hyuk and released on November 11, 2009, the day after the song's release.
 The music video features the members acting as zombies, styled identically in dark makeup and black-and-white outfits.
-It is the band's first music video to exclude Jaebeom, who left the band a few months before the video's release.
+It is 2PM's first music video to exclude Jaebeom, who left the group a few months before the video's release.

 The video begins with reversed sequences of the members falling in sand accompanied by stringed instruments, before transitioning to a sequence of close-up shots of the members expressing anguish accompanied by the sounds of a heart rate monitor eventually flatlining.
 The rest of the music video showcases the choreography of the song, set in either a dark, sandy set with minimal beams of light to accentuate the members' shadows or a well-lit room with curved white walls.
 At the end of the music video, the members all lie on the ground, with their souls leaving their bodies.